1. BREEAM 2014 New Construction

 13. BREEAM In-Use

 BREEAM In-Use is the most recent methodology.
-Our assessment method has enabled building owners to enhance the sustainability of their existing developments while lowering their operational costs.
+Our method has enabled building owners to enhance the sustainability of their existing developments while lowering their operational costs.

 Almost 50% of the UK’s carbon emissions, most of which are produced by existing developments, can be attributed to the country’s building stock.
-Since BREEAM In-Use relates to existing buildings, our assessment will depend on the year the development first began.
+Since BREEAM In-Use relates to existing buildings, our evaluation will depend on the year the development first began.

 How to obtain extra BREEAM credits

 Regardless of your BREEAM methodology, at Encon Associates we can advise you on how to meet the various BREEAM rating criteria.

 - Daylight calculations – You need to maximise or improve your project’s daylight efficiency.

 - Deliveries and manoeuvring – As assessors, we use vehicle tracking software to improve your development’s highway design.
 This will also help you obtain favourable BREEAM ratings.

 - Energy assessment – We can help you qualify with the use of our Dynamic Simulation Modelling (DSM).